-When it comes to long-term planning for retirement, one of the biggest expenses that seniors need to budget for is paying for a retirement home.
+When it comes to long-term planning for retirement, one of the biggest expenses that seniors need to budget for is a retirement home.
 Most seniors will transition to living in a retirement home before they consider a more care-centered solution such as a nursing home.
-A retirement home is a privately owned community designed to provide seniors with the best living situation possible during their golden years.
+A retirement home is typically defined as a privately-owned community designed to provide seniors with the best living situation possible during their golden years.

 Retirement homes provide seniors with the opportunity to be independent while enjoying convenient access to the things that they need in order to live their life to the fullest.
 Some retirement homes are actual apartment buildings, while others are set up as communities or neighborhoods.
 Some even have large single-family homes available for seniors who want to have a little more space.

-No matter what type of nursing home situation a senior chooses to live in, one of the most important considerations about that living facility should be how the senior, or their loved ones plan on paying for that community.
-Planning for paying for a retirement home is an important part of preparing for the future.
+No matter what type of nursing home situation a senior chooses to live in, one of the most important considerations about that living facility should be how the senior, or their loved ones, plan on paying for that community.
+Planning how to pay for a retirement home is an important part of preparing for the future.
 However, many seniors find themselves ready to retire, yet unsure how they can afford their housing.
-Seniors are retiring at a younger age than ever, but only a very small percentage of seniors are financially prepared for retirement.
+Seniors are retiring at younger ages than ever these days, but only a very small percentage of seniors are financially prepared for retirement.

-Paying for this living expense all depends on how the senior chooses to live and what type of retirement community they ultimately plan on.
+Being able to pay for this living expense depends on how the senior chooses to live and what type of retirement community they ultimately plan to live in.

-This is basically a progressive form of retirement home that will allow residents to stay in the same location and change their care as their needs care.
-This is a great option for those who prefer to plan ahead and who don't want to deal with the hassles of moving.
-There are many seniors who will stay within these communities or systems for years or even a decade.
+This is basically a progressive form of retirement home that will allow residents to stay in the same location and change their care as their needs change.
+This is a great option for those who prefer to plan ahead and don't want to deal with the hassles of moving.
+There are many seniors who will stay within these communities or systems for years or even decades.

-However, there are a lot of fees that can come with this type of community, especially for those that don't need care yet.
+However, there are a lot of fees that can come with this type of community, especially for those that don't yet need care.
 There is typically a large entrance fee of tens of thousands to hundreds of thousands of dollars to get in the door, including a monthly fee for things like utilities, amenities, meals and transportation.
 This fee can be thousands per month as well.

-While there are a number of benefits of these continuing care communities, they can be a big financial investment and a lot of money for seniors who haven't planned ahead.
+While these continuing care communities have a number of benefits, they can be a big financial investment and cost a lot of money for seniors who haven't planned ahead.